 Drawbacks of having a midwife

 I could delete this entire paragraph and just say that a midwife is not an OB/GYN.
 Because that really is the difference.
-There are so many risks with childbirth.
+There are so many risks involving childbirth.
 You want to put your kids in the best hands statistically and that is with an obstetrician.

-In my opinion, your best bet is to seek out an OB/GYN instead of a midwife.
+In my opinion, your best bet is to see an OB/GYN instead of a midwife.
 While midwives might be okay for a low-risk birth, you never know what could go wrong.
 Sometimes, a low-risk birth can turn into high-risk at the blink of an eye.
 Giving birth at a hospital with an OB/GYN provides easier and quicker access to comprehensive medical care than giving birth at home with a midwife.